haris-wilson/openblock/README.md

 The Matic Network proved very successful in providing the requirements for the proposed idea - low transaction fees, low block creation time etc.

+#### There was a problem encountered on recording video on one of systems and wasn't able to complete it.